 The College’s student body (around two hundred) is now the most diverse it has ever been: around one hundred undergraduates study in a cluster of subjects that focus on Humanities and the Social Sciences; fifty or so graduates study a wide of subjects and courses; in addition, we welcome around twenty visiting students a year from abroad.
 All those admitted for Certificates, Diplomas and Degrees are full members of the University having access to all its rich resources, academic, sporting, cultural and social.

 Preparing Baptist ministers and serving the Baptist churches, the original vision of the College, also remain a central part of its life.
 There is a cohort of about twenty ministerial students in the College, which is also home to the internationally important and unique Angus Library and Archive, comprising over seventy thousand printed books, pamphlets, journals and other artefacts from the history of Baptists and nonconformists in Britain and the wider world, from the late fifteenth century to the present day.
 Various training is also delivered out of the College among local churches.
-Seeking to make connections between theology and other subjects in the academy, and between faith and society are particular strengths of the College, which it does partly through its two centres: The Oxford Centre for Christianity and Culture and the Oxford Centre for Baptist History and Heritage.
+Seeking to make connections between theology and other subjects in the academy, and between faith and society are particular strengths of the College, which it does partly through its two centres: The Oxford Centre for Religion and Culture and the Centre for Baptist Studies.

 Located at the heart of the city and fully part of the University, developing community, encouraging education and being a place where all can flourish are hallmarks of both the College’s history and contemporary life.